 This key verse regarding the witnessing endeavor packs a punch.
 The prerequisite for what we share and the spirit in which we share is in alignment when Christ is on the throne of our hearts.

 How about your heart and mine?
 Are we aligned with God’s heart in His passion for the lost?
 Are we conscious that people need the Lord?
-Today, there are people in your sphere of influence and mine that need Jesus and the reality is that “salvation is found in no one else, for there is no other name under heaven given among men by which we must be saved” (Acts 4:12).
+Today, there are people in your sphere of influence and mine that need Jesus and the reality is: “Salvation is found in no one else, for there is no other name under heaven given among men by which we must be saved” (Acts 4:12).

 The Apostle Paul is a prime example of one whose heart beat for the lost.
 In Romans 10:1, he wrote, “Brethren, my heart’s desire and prayer to God for Israel is that they might be saved.”

-In fact, earlier in Romans 9:1-3, Paul expressed the intensity of his heartbeat for the salvation of his Jewish people – “I tell the truth in Christ, I am not lying, my conscience also bearing me witness in the Holy Spirit, that I have great sorrow and continual grief in my heart.
+And earlier in Romans 9:1-3, Paul expressed the intensity of his heartbeat for the salvation of his Jewish people, “I tell the truth in Christ, I am not lying, my conscience also bearing me witness in the Holy Spirit, that I have great sorrow and continual grief in my heart.
 For I could wish that I myself were accursed from Christ for my brethren, my countrymen according to the flesh…”

 Do you hear the intent of his fervor?
-Do you feel it?
+Can you feel it?

-Once we’ve ‘set apart Christ as Lord,’ we will be more apt to go where He calls us to go, do what He calls us to do, and say what He would have us to say…with fresh courage…to those with whom He calls us to share!
+Once we’ve set apart Christ as Lord, we will be more apt to go where He calls us to go, do what He calls us to do, and say what He would have us to say with fresh courage and boldness to those with whom He calls us to share!

 What does this look like in practice?
 What’s the next step for you and for me?
 I don’t know.
 But God does.
 Remember, when our hearts are aligned with His, we should follow where He leads, walking by faith.